 But for all the drinking possibilities Americans have, where do their allegiances truly lie when it comes to their preferred forms of booze?
 We took to social media to find out, studying millions of Instagram posts from every state to see which alcoholic beverages are mentioned most often.
-Our findings shed new light on America’s taste in alcohol and show how regional drinking preferences vary.
+Our findings shed new light on America’s tastes in alcohol and show how regional drinking preferences vary.
 To see how each state classified, keep reading.

 Sippin’ on Social

 We first studied how Instagram users in each state navigate the classic choice for casual boozing: beer or wine?
 Our data were definitive: In all but three places, users posted more often about brews.
-This result indicates that posting activity roughly mirrors real consumption habits, with recent polls suggesting beer remains the alcoholic beverage of choice for most Americans.
+This result indicates that posting activity roughly mirrors real consumption habits, with recent polls suggesting that beer remains the alcoholic beverage of choice for most Americans.
 In some of the states with the greatest portion of beer-related posts, craft beer culture may drive Instagram activity.
 Vermont, Alaska, Maine, and Colorado have some of the highest brewery-per-capita rates in the country.

 Our analysis also shed light on another choice often posed to drinkers: red or white wine?
 In all but one state, red wine posts were more common than those about white varietals.
-Perhaps seasonal drinking patterns explain this dynamic: White wine is often associated with warmer months, whereas reds are consumed year-round.
+Perhaps seasonal drinking patterns explain this dynamic: white wine is often associated with warmer months, whereas reds are consumed year-round.
 Indeed, balmy New Mexico was the only exception to red wine’s Instagram dominance, and the two states with the heaviest red wine post patterns, Alaska and Vermont, are well-known for their chilly climates throughout much of the year.

 On the other hand, some New England states seemed relatively receptive to white wine, including New Hampshire, Maine, and Rhode Island.
-This finding proves white wines can still be relatively popular in colder locales, and experts project increased interest in varietals such as prosecco and chardonnay in the years to come.
-According to emerging research, however, perhaps Americans should be grateful for their devotion to red: Though drinking in excess can always pose health risks, red wines have been linked to body benefits including a lower incidence of heart disease.
+This finding proves that white wines can still be relatively popular in colder locales, and experts project increased interest in varietals such as prosecco and chardonnay in the years to come.
+According to emerging research, however, perhaps Americans should be grateful for their devotion to red: though drinking in excess can always pose health risks, red wines have been linked to body benefits including a lower incidence of heart disease.